JescapsAntwi/IGEM-Project/README.md

 ## Project info

-## How can I edit this code?
+## How to edit this code?

-There are several ways of editing your application.
+There are several ways of editing this project.

 **Use your preferred IDE**